pipekit/examples/README.md

 # Pipekit Argo Workflows Examples

 A collection of examples designed to help you get started with Pipekit.
-All these examples will work out-of-the-box with the cluster provided with your free Pipekit trial.
+All these examples will work out-of-the-box with the [Pipekit Getting Started guide](https://docs.pipekit.io/getting-started).

 ## Getting Started